The SEO Solar System: Different Spheres of Influence

 SEO is never “done.”
 From adding new, properly-tagged pages to your site (to boost your On-Page SEO chances) that focus on a specific topic (to boost your Off-Page SEO relevance) to managing and maintaining all of your online directory listings (to boost your Local SEO accuracy), SEO is a regular activity your business needs to engage in — just like doing inventory or sweeping the floors.

 Each page of your site can show up on the search engine results page (or SERP)

 The more pages you have, including blog posts, the more chances you have to show up in the SERP.
 And the more you can focus each of those pages on a specific topic — and include well-written content that visitors will find helpful — the better your chances of showing up for a specific search query.

 SEO is just ONE way that customers can find you online

 Don’t forget about Direct traffic (people typing in your URL after seeing or hearing it somewhere else, or clicking on a link to your site in an email), Referral traffic (links to your site on other sites, including your social media profiles), Pay-Per-Click search engine advertising and Display advertising.
 Take a look at some other great tips about how to promote your website online and offline.

 Need to polish your On-Page SEO?
-A hibu Website includes On-Page search optimization PLUS the Local SEO benefits of hibu Wave.
+A Hibu Website includes On-Page search optimization PLUS the Local SEO benefits of Hibu Listings Management.
 We’ll “tag” your pages to get found and indexed (or recognized) by search engines and claim, correct and protect your other online listings.
 We’ll even set up Facebook and Twitter profiles for your business if you don’t have them already.

-Looking for Local SEO? hibu Wave will claim, correct and protect your business listings across the Web, everywhere that matters online — including Facebook and Twitter.
+Looking for Local SEO?
+Hibu Listings Management will claim, correct and protect your business listings across the Web, everywhere that matters online — including Facebook and Twitter.